Mexican response to Hurricane Katrina: Response activities

 On September 5, the Secretariat of Social Development pledged 200 tons of food, to be delivered in five airplanes by the Mexican Air Force.

 The Secretariat of National Defense, on September 6, sent Mexican soldiers with expertise in rescue missions to the area affected by Katrina.
 Also sent the same day were 35 vehicles and 162.7 tons of food, carried by trucks traveling through the U.S. state of Texas.

 The members of congress of the Federal District pledged a day of salary each on September 7, to be sent to those affected by Katrina.
 The National Commission of Water sent bottled water and canned food upon request.
 Naval ship Papaloapan arrived the same day, with 389 soldiers and other personnel from the Mexican Navy.
-Units of the Mexican Army, a total of 184 people, arrived by land with 35 military vehicles.
+Units of the Mexican Army, totaling 184 people, arrived by land with 35 military vehicles.

 On September 8, the Mexican Army was received with honors at Kelly Air Force Base by the mayor of San Antonio, Texas.
 Local news channels noted the fact that the Mexican Army operated on U.S. soil after 159 years of absence, with the last time being the Mexican–American War in the 19th century.

 On September 9, U.S. and Mexican marines, along with U.S. Navy sailors, helped clean up hurricane debris outside of an elementary school in D'Iberville, Mississippi.

 On September 12, Mexican marines and Dutch navy sailors distributed aid supplies to residents in D'Iberville, Mississippi.